 Cycling lessons for expats in the Netherlands

-The Netherlands is full to bursting with all kinds of bikes - tandem bikes, bakfietsen, electric bikes, oma fietsen - there’s something for everyone and for every occasion.
-It can be so tempting when you’ve just moved to the country to hop on a bike and go about your business.
-But so many people haven’t been on a bicycle since they were a kid, and so as an adult aren’t particularly comfortable on a bike.
+The Netherlands is full to bursting with all kinds of bikes - tandem bikes, bakfietsen, electric bikes, oma fietsen - there’s something for everyone and for every occasion!
+It can be so tempting when you’ve just moved to the country to hop on a bike and go about your business, but so many people haven’t been on a bicycle since they were a kid, and so as an adult aren’t particularly comfortable on two wheels.

 The Fietsersbond (Cyclists Union) doesn’t offer any lessons, however, they do have a handy search tool on their website where you can find a cycling instructor in your local area by entering your location.

 Depending on what you’re looking for, you can adjust your search preferences.
-If you’re on the hunt for individual or group classes, then you can specify your preference, or if you’re looking for adult or children’s classes.
+Whether you’re on the hunt for individual or group classes, or adult or children’s classes, you can specify your preferences.
 The information for each teacher also lets you know what languages they speak.

 The Fietsbond also has a guide for internationals who have moved to the Netherlands and are looking to take up biking.
 You can find it here.